2024-25 Edition

 Qing Nie, Ph.D.
 Ohio State University, Director of the NSF-Simons Center for Multiscale Cell Fate Research and Distinguished Professor of Mathematics; Biomedical Engineering; Developmental and Cell Biology (applied and computational mathematics, mathematical and computational biology)

 Brian Paegel, Ph.D.
-University of California, Berkeley, Professor of Pharmaceutical Sciences; Biomedical Engineering; Chemistry (chemical biology, drug discovery, drug discovery, miniaturization, evolution)
+University of California, Berkeley, Associate Dean of Research and Professor of Pharmaceutical Sciences; Biomedical Engineering; Chemistry (chemical biology, drug discovery, drug discovery, miniaturization, evolution)

 Pranav Patel, M.D.
 Saint Louis University, Chief, Division of Cardiology; Director of Cardiac Catheterization Laboratory and Cardiac Care Unit (CCU) and Health Sciences Associate Clinical Professor of Medicine; Biomedical Engineering